lpiob/mta-billiard/README.md

-mta-biliard
+mta-billiard
 ===========

-Biliard script for Multi Theft Auto.
+Billiard script for Multi Theft Auto.

 ![Screenshot](http://i.imgur.com/6VEXP.png)

 About
 -----

-This is a biliard script, that was originally developped for LSS-RP.pl server.
+This is a billiard script, that was originally developped for LSS-RP.pl server.

 Demonstration video: http://www.youtube.com/watch?v=vB5U1Sqy37U